 Prepare bottles of water if you plan to spend a full day in Versailles, winter or summer.
-A hat is always a good idea, especially for children.
+A hat is always a good idea in summer, especially for children.

 The park and the gardens are very very wide, so it is a lot of walk.
 Just be warned!

 In case of rain, priviledge a compact umbrella to a long one: compact umbrellas can stay in your bags but long ones cannot be taken inside.
 Yet the cloakroom is on your way back if you only visit the palace, but if you plan to see the gardens after, you'll lose 10 minutes to go to the cloackroom and walk back to the gardens.